nodiscc/xsrv/README.md

 ./xsrv deploy
 ```

 After the deployment completes, your services are ready to use.
-Consult `data/my.example.org.html` for a quick access list.